Egg Freezing: Helping You to Take Control of Your Fertility & Future

-In the past 5 years, revolutionary developments in the technology of egg freezing has made it an exciting treatment opportunity for many women.
+In the past five years, revolutionary developments in the technology of egg freezing have made it an exciting treatment opportunity for many women.

 Vitrification is a new freezing method where more than 85% of frozen eggs now survive the warming process.

-Dr Raelia Lew has a special interest in egg freezing.
-She has developed effective strategies to maximise her patient’s treatment success.
+Dr Raelia Lew has a special interest in egg freezing, and has developed effective strategies to maximise her patients’ treatment success.

 If you are contemplating egg freezing and would like to know more, contact Women’s Health Melbourne to arrange a Well Woman Fertility Health Check assessment.

 What if I don’t use my frozen eggs?